 By 1945, the Allies had liberated France and were pushing towards Germany.
 The Rhine was the next greatest geographical obstacle, and Hitler’s armies hunkered down behind it with the goal of staving off invasion into Germany.
 Crossing the river would be a complicated and dangerous affair.
 Planners accumulated photographs and maps to conceive of ways of crossing the Rhine.
 The photograph below is one such example of aerial reconnaissance taken near Cologne.
 Railroad yards are visible in the middle and upper-right portions, while bomb damage is visible in the lower center portions of the photograph.

-By the end of March, all four US armies fighting in Western Europe had crossed the Rhine.
+As the month of March came to a close, all four US armies fighting in Western Europe had crossed the Rhine.
 The Allies in the West and the Soviet armies in the East steadily defeated German forces and closed the ring around Hitler’s remaining troops.
 On April 25, elements of the American First Army linked up with elements of the Soviet Fifth Army at Torgau, Germany, which was situated on the Elbe River.
 The famous meeting is depicted in this rare commemorative map from Crozier’s collection.
 Caught between the American and Soviet forces was the German Twelfth Army.
 This formation was under the command of Walther Wenck, one of Germany’s youngest generals.
 Hitler was counting on Wenck’s troops to help break the Soviet encirclement of Berlin.
 Although Wenck’s troops made an effort, they lacked sufficient heavy weapons to reach the beleaguered city.
 Wenck instead directed his troops to hold off Soviet troops so that German civilians and soldiers could flee west into areas of American control.
 The meeting of American and Soviet forces at the Elbe River was a major Allied accomplishment and helped set the stage for the unconditional surrender of Nazi Germany and the end of World War II in Europe less than two weeks later.

 Bob Crozier’s collection offers fascinating insights into not only the methods and applications of aerial photographs for reconnaissance during World War II, but also the use of maps more broadly to plan for (and even celebrate) military achievements.